Basic Bushcraft Skills

 Greater reed mace

-Also known as cat-tails, bull-rushes and a ton of other names, Greater reed mace is the number one source of carbohydrates you can get in the wilderness.
-They can be found growing on the banks of any body of water and are by no means uncommon in Europe and north America.
+Also known as cat-tails, bull-rushes, and a ton of other names, Greater reed mace is the number one source of carbohydrates you can get in the wilderness.
+They can be found growing on the banks of any body of water and are by no means uncommon in Europe and North America.
 The edible part is the root which has to be carefully dug out so it doesn’t snap off, which involves getting your arm wet.
 The root should be cleaned and ideally placed on some hot ash to cook it but they can be eaten raw.
-When your about to tuck into some reed mace just remember the edible part is the starch found within the fibres of the root and the actual root itself shouldn’t be eaten since its to tough.
-Pull out the white fibrous strands from the inside and suck all of the starch out, with it tasting a bit like weak potato with a slight nutty hint.
+When you’re about to tuck into some reed mace just remember the edible part is the starch found within the fibers of the root and the actual root itself shouldn’t be eaten since it is too tough.
+Pull out the white fibrous strands from the inside and suck all of the starch out, with it tasting a bit like a weak potato with a slightly nutty hint.

 Berries and nuts

-Only eat those you recognise and don’t risk trying something that might make your situation worse.
-Blackberries, raspberries and wild strawberries are the best choice and easy to recognise but are seasonal and cant be relied on all year.
+Only eat those you recognize and don’t risk trying something that might make your situation worse.
+Blackberries, raspberries, and wild strawberries are the best choices and are easy to recognize but are seasonal and can’t be relied on all year.
 Nuts can provide the best source of protein and are usually found in bulk but just like berries are only around for a portion of the year.

 Seafood